 Of the dozens of invisible and discreet hearing aids on the market today, here are our picks for the three best models based on performance, user reviews, and features.

-Audicus Aura
+Audicus Mini

-The Audicus Aura is a CIC hearing aid that’s powered with a size-10 disposable hearing aid battery.
+The Audicus Mini is a CIC hearing aid that’s powered with a size-10 disposable hearing aid battery.
 While it lacks Bluetooth connectivity, it does offer noise and feedback reduction to enhance audio clarity, and the sound processor automatically adapts to optimize sound amplification based on the wearer’s environment.

 Eargo Neo HiFi